DevCaioSouza/Starbucks-Landing-Page-Clone/README.md

 Hello everyone.
-In this project i've made a clone of Starbucks Landing Page. <br>
+In this project i've made a clone of Starbucks's Landing Page. <br>

 Access it through the following link: https://starbucks-landing-page-caio.netlify.app/ <br>